monadicus/snup/aleo_guides/BONDING_A_CANARY_VALIDATOR.md

 ### Gather Validator Addresses

-Each validator a team wishes to run on CanaryNet must have a valid Aleo address.
+Each validator on CanaryNet must have a valid Aleo address.
 Record this address for each validator node.
 You will use this address to fund with 200 credits for operation and you will delegate 10_000_000 credits to this address.

 ### Generate Delegator Addresses